Interdicting Restructuring Networks with Applications in Illicit Trafficking: Computational Results: Application-based Analysis

 From here we can clearly see the impact of organizational restructuring.
-In the base instance, there was a relatively small gap between the MFNIP flow and the MFNIP flow after restructuring in the base instance.
+In the base instance, there was a relatively small gap between the MFNIP flow and the MFNIP flow after restructuring.
 However, when we allow for organization restructuring, there is a significantly larger gap, and the MFNIP-R solution is larger than in the base instances.
 However, we are still able to interdict in a way that mitigates the large gains in flow from restructuring after the interdictions proposed by MFNIP.
 This again demonstrates that how we interdict the network is much more important when we have to consider how the network will restructure after our interdictions.

-In most MFNIP optimal solutions, the highest layer with interdictions is the safe house layer, the third layer from the bottom.
-This is due to the differences in capacities between the layers; the flow can be decreased more drastically by interdicting nodes in the lower layers than by using the equivalent amount of resources to interdict a node higher in the network.
+In most MFNIP optimal solutions, the highest tier with interdictions is the safe house tier, the third tier from the bottom.
+This is due to the differences in capacities between the tiers; the flow can be decreased more drastically by interdicting nodes in the lower tiers than by using the equivalent amount of resources to interdict a node higher in the network.
 This is further exacerbated by the climbing the ladder constraints; it is much more costly to interdict higher in the network, further increasing the value of interdicting lower in the network.
-However, when recruiting outside participants is considered, we can see that the decrease in flow is less than what we expect to see.
-By interdicting more participants higher in the network, we expect that we will be able to better disrupt the network functionality, since these participants are more difficult to replace than lower level participants due to there being fewer participants in this layer.
+However, when recruiting outside participants is considered, we can see that more flow can be recovered than in the base instances.
+By interdicting more participants higher in the network, we expect that we will be able to better disrupt the network functionality, since these participants are more difficult to replace than lower level participants due to there being fewer participants in this tier.
 These gains from recruitment can be mitigated if efforts were made to limit lower level recruitment.
 By dedicating resources in ways that would decrease vulnerabilities of people to be recruited into the network, we can limit the ability of the network to replace these lower level participants, and focus on the disruption of higher level participants.
 Since the optimal flows in our base model are lower than the optimal flows in the model with recruitment, investing in communities to prevent recruitment into these networks would be more beneficial than reacting to recruitment of new users and dealers.

 We must be careful when we interdict higher in the network when organizational restructuring is considered, as this type of restructuring allows for a significant amount of initial flow to be regained.
 By dedicating resources to determining which participants are most essential and least replaceable, we can exploit the vulnerabilities of the network structure to more effectively disruption the operations of the network.